hugo-toha/guides/content/posts/features.md

 ### A Gallery to show your Achievements

-The gallery section gives you an opportunity to show your achievements to the public.
+The gallery section allows you to show your achievements to the public.

 {{< img src="/images/posts/features/gallery.png" width="900" align="center" >}}